ixnoahlive/lavacake/README.md

     - enabled: Whether or not user ratelimiting is enabled.
 If you do not use NGINX, this should be set to false.
 - **port**
     - The port to run Lavacake on, e.g. `9753`.
 Please check [this Wikipedia article](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers) for a list of port standards to prevent conflicts.

+## ❓ FAQ
+- What "junk" is being removed by Lavacake?
+    - At the minute, we're looking at only implementing core statistics for games & wrapping what's most used (e.g. levels & coins).
+It might seem generic to say junk, but not enough people will be checking the Mega SkyWars Quit Count for it to be wrapped.
+If there's anything missing that you would like included in Lavacake you can open an [issue](/issues) at our issues page.